MrRobinOfficial/Guide-UnrealEngine/README.md

 }
 ```

-Here is a video explaining some of the best practices with Unreal Engine and C++. <a href="https://www.youtube.com/watch?v=g7WVBZZTRDk" target="_blank">Link here</a>!
+Here is a video explaining some of the best practices with Unreal Engine and C++.

-Also, here is a Google Docs (if video is not enough), <a href="https://docs.google.com/document/d/1kIgOM7VONlPtx3WPiKdNVRYquX-GTduqSw0mU7on5h8/" target="_blank">link here</a>!
+There is a video about some of these best practices called [Best Practices (2019-2021) from Stephen Maloney](https://www.youtube.com/watch?v=g7WVBZZTRDk)

+In the video, there is also a [Google documentation](https://docs.google.com/document/d/1kIgOM7VONlPtx3WPiKdNVRYquX-GTduqSw0mU7on5h8) (if video wasn't enough) for more details about some of his tips and tricks.

 #### ⏱ Ticking